thomasvilches/ROI_analysis/README.md

 ## New York City data in Nov 2021
+### Created this branch do perform some tests.

+**The changes in this branch will be dumped the NYC branch, since they presents an improvement**

 The branch `NYC` has data for NYC and the model is calibrated.